ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 If we look at [another measurement](https://explorer.ooni.org/measurement/20220304T193118Z_webconnectivity_RU_12389_n1_on9XrTfXhL94EEdR?input=http%3A%2F%2Fwww.bbc.com%2Fnews), where the plaintext HTTP version of BBC was accessed, we notice that the DNS query returned a consistent response, but we were still served a block page, likely as a result of an HTTP transparent proxy device.

 This leads us to conclude that multiple blocking technologies are being employed at the same time to implement the filtering, making attempts at circumvention harder.
-In this specific example, it would not be sufficient for a user on such a network to circumvent the block by using an encrypted DNS solution.
+In this specific example, it would not be sufficient for a user on such a network to circumvent the block by using an encrypted DNS transport (e.g. [DNS over HTTPS](https://support.mozilla.org/en-US/kb/firefox-dns-over-https)).

 On 17 networks in Russia we see that a block page known by our data processing pipeline is served when performing an HTTP request: